Skip to content

 Methods

 Limitations: This is a conference abstract (2 pages), not a full peer-reviewed article.
-Sample descriptions and individual-product results are not provided.
+Sample descriptions, sampling design, sample-preparation protocol, and individual-product results are not provided.
 The abstract does not name the specific supplements tested or describe how 42 products were selected.

 Implications